-REC 112 Introduction to Recreation Services F, S 3 0 3 Introduces the historical and philosophical foundation of recreation and leisure.
+Introduction to Recreation Services F, S REC Introduces the historical and philosophical foundation of recreation and leisure.
 The basic principles, the definition, and the impact and trends of recreation are presented.
 The different agencies providing recreational services are included.
 Prerequisite: None

-REC 113 Introduction to the III and Handicapped F, S 3 0 3 Introduces the student to the iII and handicapped person to develop a general knowledge of the different handicapping conditions, their causes, and limitations resulting from the disability.
-To aid the students' understanding, a trip will be made to an institution for the retarded, mentally iII, hearing impaired, or physically handicapped.
+REC 113 Introduction to the III and Handicapped F, S Introduces the student to the ill and handicapped person to develop a general knowledge of the different handicapping conditions, their causes, and limitations resulting from the disability.
+To aid the students' understanding, a trip will be made to an institution for the retarded, mentally ill, hearing impaired, or physically handicapped.

-REC 114 Social Aspects of Sport F, S 3 0 3 Focuses on sport and social values, socialization in sport, academic achievement and social mobility in relation to sport participation, and attitudinal and behavioral concomitants of sport.
+REC 114 Social Aspects of Sport F, S Focuses on sport and social values, socialization in sport, academic achievement and social mobility in relation to sport participation, and attitudinal and behavioral concomitants of sport.

-REC 120 History, Philosophy, & Contemporary

-Nature of Recreation in America W 3 0 3 The history of recreation in the United States is briefly covered.
+History, Philosophy, & Contemporary REC 120 Nature of Recreation in America W The history of recreation in the United States is briefly covered.
 The various philosophies of recreation and leisure time are discussed with emphasis on their relation to the formulation of recreational patterns in present-day America.
 The course concludes with a discussion of the contemporary nature of recreation.
 Prerequisite: None

-REC 121 Principles of Motor Development W 3 0 3 Gives the student an understanding of the sequential development of fundamental movements, motor patterns and sports skills.
-Prerequisite: None
+REC 121 Principles of Motor Development W Gives the student an understanding of the sequential development of fundamental movements, motor patterns and sports skills.

-REC 122 Health Practices in Recreation Management W 3 0 3 Emphasizes health problems, disease prevention, communicable diseases and their control, public health administration, school hygiene, and other health problems related to recreation management.
+122 Health Practices in Recreation Management W 3 Emphasizes health problems, disease prevention, communicable diseases and their control, public health administration, school hygiene, and other health problems related to recreation management.

-REC 130 The Psychology of Sport and Recreation S 3 0 3 Explores the psychology of competition, the underlying personality dimensions of sport, the personality trait structure of athletes, and achievement and aggression in sport.
+130 The Psychology of Sport and Recreation S 3 Explores the psychology of competition, the underlying personality dimensions of sport, the personality trait structure of athletes, and achievement and aggression in sport.

-REC 131 Recreation Leadership I S 3 0 3 Focuses on various leadership principles and procedures and the different types of leaders prevalent today.
+Recreation Leadership | S REC 131 Focuses on various leadership principles and procedures and the different types of leaders prevalent today.
 Discusses techniques for conducting a recreation survey and the relationship between behavior problems and recreation.